Aiven-Open/kio/README.md

 ### Todo

-- [ ] Encoding and decoding abilities, preferably without inheritance, maintaining fully declarative, but introspectable, definitions.
+- [x] Encoding and decoding abilities, preferably without inheritance, maintaining fully declarative, but introspectable, definitions.
 - [ ] Research `ignorable`, handled correct?
 - [ ] Use `extra=forbid` to make sure all details of schema handled.
 - [ ] Use `mapKey`?
+- [ ] Test suite that tests sending and receiving a few messages to an actual Kafka instance, should be pretty trivial to setup with docker.
 - [ ] Introduce specialized types for primitives with limits (bytes and str) probably fine as-is, but all numeric types need validation.
-- [ ] Test suite that tests sending and receiving a few messages to an actual Kafka instance, should be pretty trivial to setup with docker.
-- [ ] Use hypothesis to build entities and roundtrip-test all entities through a encode-decode cycle.
+- [ ] Use hypothesis to build entities and roundtrip-test all entities through an encode-decode cycle.
+The above point is required for this to work, ie all fields must use types that Hypothesis can introspect and yield valid values for.
+There is a test checked-in that uses this strategy, currently disabled with xfail.
 - [ ] Github CI.
   - Automate download of schema from Kafka repo.
   - Generate schema and check for changes.